kw8988/n8n-gemini-cli/README.md

     *   Sanitizes your text.
     *   Prepares the environment.
 3.  **SSH Tunnel:** n8n logs into your host machine via SSH.
-4.  **Gemini Execution:** It runs the command: `gemini "Your prompt" --resume latest --approval-mode yolo`.
+4.  **Gemini Execution:** It runs the command: `timeout 120s gemini "Your prompt" --resume latest --approval-mode yolo`.
 5.  **Reply:** The output (or error) is sent back to your Telegram chat.

 ## 🛠️ Prerequisites